All Episodes

 I get it.

-No, that's right, and I just consider all these other little things as just a distraction from both the Republican and the Democratic Party do not want to build a wall.
+And I just consider all these other little things as just a distraction from both the Republican and the Democratic Party do not want to build a wall.

-They want to keep dumping low wage workers on the country.
+They want to keep dumping low-wage workers on the country.

 Does anyone in Washington care about the working class in America?